-While it is common knowledge that DOA are not good for consumption (hence the many laws preventing their uncontrolled use), many surprising facts about them remain largely unknown or less known.
+While it is common knowledge that DOA is not good for consumption, hence the many laws preventing their uncontrolled use, many surprising facts about them remain largely unknown or less known.

 Heroin or diacetylmorphine is a fast-acting opiate drug.

-Contrary to what many TV shows have taught us to believe, heroin can actually come in several colors.
-It is sold either as a white or brown powder, or as a sticky black substance known as "black tar heroin."
-Oftentimes it can also be rose gray.
-The color is usually an indication of the source region and of the agents used to cut the purity of the compound.
+Contrary to what many TV shows have taught us to believe, heroin can actually come in several different colours.
+It is sold either as a white or brown powder or as a sticky black substance known as "black tar heroin."
+Oftentimes, it can also be rose grey.
+The colour is usually an indication of the source region and of the agents used to cut the purity of the compound.

 More often than not, heroin is sold cut with other drugs or substances such as sugar, sugar substitutes, quinine, fentanyl, phenobarbital, cocaine, morphine, caffeine, procaine, acetaminophen (yes, paracetamol!), methaqualone and strychnine (a highly toxic and effective pesticide, widely used to combat pests such as small rodents).